ucsb-cs56/w20/_labWIP/proj01.md

 We'll add another form with just one field: one where the user can enter a place name (location).

 There will be a search button.
-When that button is clicked, a location API will be used to find a list of matching locations.
+Eventually, when that button is clicked, a location API will be used to find a list of matching locations.
 The latitude and longitude of each of those will then be displayed.

-This step just adds the form; the API interaction is in the step after this one.

-In an even later step, we'll add a button beside each of these that allows it to be added into a database of known locations.

-Finally, that database of known locations will be used to allow the user to search for Earthquakes from any location in the database.
+For now, though, we'll just echo back the location entered.

-For this step, I recommend that you proceed in a manner similar to Steps 8 and 9 of lab07b.
-We'll first concentrate just on Step 8.
+For this step, I recommend that you proceed in a manner similar to Step 8 lab07b.

 1. Create a feature branch off of master.
 2. In `src/main/resources/templates/` create a directory called `locations`.